OVERTON BLACK ARROWS

 Coaching

-The club tries to hold regular ‘progress’ coaching sessions – make sure you book a space on one!
+The club gets regular visits from a Level 3 County Coach who would be delighted to help you on your archery journey – make sure you book a space at an event when 'Coaching with Nigel' is included in the event description!
 Or you can ask for some one-to-one coaching as well.
-It is important to work on one/two things at a time in a consistent manner – and remember that new equipment will not magically improve your archery!
-If you want a occasional help you as and when you have a question, please feel free to talk to any of the OvBA coaches to get some help.
+It is important to work on things in a structured manner – and remember, new equipment will not magically improve your scores!
+If you want occasional help you as and when you have a question, please feel free to talk to any of the OvBA coaches.
 If you want coaching on a semi regular basis to help you improve, please talk to the coach you would like to help you and see if they have the time to help you and work with just that one coach.

 Different types of archery

-You can try a different bow style, the club have a few and often members are willing to lend equipment to others.
-Also, why not try field, 3D, clout or simply change the distance/round that you normally shoot.
+You can try a different bow style, the club have a few bows of different styles and often members are willing to lend equipment to others.
+Also, why not try your hand at Field Archery, or 3D Archery, or simply change the distance/round you typically find yourself shooting.
+There are other archery disciplines, such as Roving, Shooting to the marks, Clout and Flight.
+If you are interesting in knowing more about any of them, please speak to one of the coaches, or more experienced archers at the club.

 WA Awards